exercism/job-application-process/README.md

 At Exercism, we try to do everything as well as we can.
 On April 27th, our application process came under critisism for posing a time-consuming challenge as the first step.
 Various discussion was had.
-Some was vitriolic, but much of it came from people who clearly care about making the application process great for candidates.
+Some was vitriolic, but much of it came from people who clearly care about making application processes great for candidates.
+It was clear that many people felt the approach we took was wrong.

+We spent a lot of time designing our process and discussed it with many people, none of whom felt that with the constraints we had it was an unreasonable or unethical approach.
+**So we want to understand more about why others disagree and what we've missed**.
-We've therefore decided to open up this repository as a space for us to discuss together how to make the application process at Exercism as great as it can be, and in the process hopefully help other organisations like us too.
+We've therefore created this repository as a space for us to discuss together how to make the application process at Exercism as great as it can be, and in the process hopefully help other organisations like us too.

 ## Get involved!